Facing a choice about pregnancy – are you considering abortion?

 - Exploring your financial entitlements.

-If you’ve only just discovered that you’re pregnant, you may still be in shock.
-You need to allow yourself time to come to terms with the news in order to decide what’s best for you.
+You may be still in shock, particularly if you’ve only just discovered that you’re pregnant.
+Give yourself time to come to terms with the news in order to decide what’s best for you.

 Consider the views you held about abortion before you found yourself pregnant.
 This will allow you to consider how you might manage emotionally and psychologically if there’s a difference.

-It is important that counselling is from an independent service not financially or politically involved in providing abortion or in campaigning about the issue.
+Seek independent, non-directive counselling from a service not financially or politically involved in providing abortion or in campaigning about the issue.
+Open Doors is an independent non-directive service.

 |BEFORE YOU MAKE A FINAL DECISION|